sanand0/datastories/README.md

 ## Stories

+- [The Reconciliation Engine](fuzzymatch/).
+Fuzzy search playground that reconciles bank transactions to accounting records using similarity scores and optimal assignments.
 - [TDS Project 2: The Cliff](tds-project-2025-11/).
 Why only 29% of students mastered LLM problem-solving—and what the other 71% couldn't figure out, based on 535 IITM students in November 2025.
 Also see [The Gate](tds-project-2025-11/gate.html) for how many students got stuck at the "gate" step.
 - [Market Mix Modeling Insights](mmm/).
 Rather than wasting millions pushing past saturation points, invest in brand equity and pulsing spend during high-leverage moments.
 - [Michelin Star Restaurants](michelin/).
 An analysis of 22,000 Michelin star restaurants to uncover trends in cuisine, location and ratings.